 Complaints in relation to handling of personal information

-Please contact our IT data privacy team by email via the “contact us” facility on our website (available here) if you wish to take issue with any aspect of our handling of personal information, or if there is concern that we have breached an obligation under the Australian Privacy Principles.
+Please contact our IT data privacy team by email via the “contact us” facility on our website or the contact details below, if you wish to take issue with any aspect of our handling of personal information, or if there is concern that we have breached an obligation under the Australian Privacy Principles.

 Our IT data privacy team will consider your complaint and determine whether it requires further investigation or escalation to our legal advisers.
 We will notify you of the outcome of any investigation and determination in relation your complaint.

 If you are not satisfied with our response, you may wish contact the Office of the Australian Information Commissioner via www.oaic.gov.au.